-A Vogele SUPER 2100-2 paver helped replace the asphalt pavement of the “Vehicle Dynamic Assessment Pad” (VDA Pad) at the Conti Proving Grounds in Uvalde, TX.
+A SUPER 2100-2 replaced the asphalt pavement of the “Vehicle Dynamic Assessment Pad” (VDA Pad) at the Conti Proving Grounds in Uvalde, TX.
 To ensure totally reliable results in tire tests, the evenness of the pavement had to meet extremely exacting standards.
 Selecting a high compaction screed for the paving work helped produce a top-quality pavement.

 Selected drivers can really put their foot down in Uvalde, TX.
-A little over 68 miles from the Mexican border, this is the home of the Uvalde Proving Grounds of tire manufacturer Continental Tire the Americas.
-Conti’s 4,998-acre site includes 11 different courses for testing its tires in the toughest conditions: a high-speed oval, various asphalt, cement, gravel and mud courses, rocky terrain and numerous special test courses.
+A little over 68 miles from the Mexican border, this is the home of the Uvalde Proving Grounds of tire manufacturer Continental Tire the Americas, LLC.
+Conti’s 4,998 acre site includes 11 different courses for testing its tires in the toughest conditions: a high-speed oval, various asphalt, cement, gravel and mud courses, rocky terrain and numerous special test courses.
 The climate is ideal for testing purposes, with mild to warm temperatures prevailing year-round in the region.

 Maximum evenness required